Compression Molding Precision by Davies

 What are the benefits of compression molding?

-Compression molding allows for a wide range of materials, including thermoset and other plastic or composite material.
+Plus, there is a wide range of materials that can be used in compression molding including thermoset and other plastic or composite materials.
 These materials can be in the form of:

 Davies capability to mold these types of materials allows for creating lightweight, high-performance components for a wide range of industry partners.